taocpp/operators/README.md

 ## constexpr

-All generated comparison operators are marked `constexpr` by default.
+All generated comparison operators are `constexpr` by default.
-If you want to switch off `constexpr` support manually, you can set
+To switch off `constexpr` support simply

 ```c++
 #define TAO_OPERATORS_CONSTEXPR